somerandomsequence/csci-4830-7000-gsa/assignments/hate.md

 format with minimal post-processing after retrieval.
 The functional geospatial unit here is a zipcode (ZCTA - "zip code tabulation area" in US Census parlance).

+For this assignment you will likely turn in either an Rmd ([R Markdown](http://rmarkdown.rstudio.com/)) file and compiled PDF or an iPython notebook.
+If you choose to use a different environment (e.g., Julia), make sure that you commit everything needed to run and understand what you've done.

 ## Data

 Download the data: [hate.zip](https://drive.google.com/file/d/0B3Vxw_F2RArqcWxPelJYYUxsT0E/view?usp=sharing) (51 MB)